DevMiloo/Melpo-verifier/README.md

 The data is primarily processed by **Melpo Verifier** during its operation to fulfill its features.
 The bot does not share data with any third parties.

 As the system administrator, **Team Melpo** has administrative access to the stored data for maintenance, troubleshooting, or updates.
-Server administrators and authorized users also control how the bot interacts with the data through bot settings and commands.

 Access is limited to these purposes, and data is not used for any unauthorized activities.

 ## **5. International Data Transfers**

-The data the bot collects is saved on servers in the United States.
-This, therefore, means that your data is sent outside the European Union to be processed and stored.
-We ensure that the processing of all data meets the relevant data protection legislation and regulations.
+Any data the bot collects is saved on servers in Germany.
+We ensure that the processing of all data meets the data protection legislation and regulations.

 In addition, Discord itself may operate servers in regions outside the European Union.
-For further details on how Discord handles data, it is recommended that you review [Discord’s Privacy Policy](https://discord.com/privacy).
+For further details on how Discord handles data, see [Discord’s Privacy Policy](https://discord.com/privacy).

 ## **6. Retention Period**